Israeli torture of Palestinians

-Israeli torture in the occupied territories refers to the use of torture and systematic degrading practices on Palestinians detained by Israeli forces in both the West Bank and the Gaza Strip.
-The practice, routine for decades, was eventually reviewed in the Supreme Court of Israel (1999) which found that "coercive interrogation" of Palestinians had been widespread, and deemed it unlawful, though permissible in certain cases.
+Israeli torture of Palestinians refers to the use of torture and systematic degrading practices on Palestinians detained by Israeli forces in both the West Bank and Gaza Strip.
+The practice, routine for decades, was eventually reviewed by the Supreme Court of Israel in 1999, which found that "coercive interrogation" of Palestinians had been widespread, and deemed it unlawful, though permissible in certain cases.
 Torture is also practiced by the Palestinian authorities in the West Bank and the Gaza Strip.

-History
+Background

 According to Lisa Hajjar (2005) and Dr. Rachel Stroumsa, the director of the Public Committee Against Torture in Israel, torture has been an abiding characteristic of Israeli methods of interrogation of Palestinians.
-Though formally banned by the High Court in 1999, legalized exceptions, authorized by the Attorney General of Israel, persist:
+Though formally banned by the High Court in 1999, legalized exceptions, authorized by the Attorney General of Israel, persist.
+According to Addameer, Israeli physicians are also complicit in interrogations involving torture.

+Legal situation

+In 1987, Israel became the only country in the world where torture was considered legal.
+The Supreme Court made another ruling in 1999 that curtailed the use of torture, but controversially allowed a necessity defense for agents of the state accused of torture.
+In 2018 another decision loosened the criteria for torture being excused and further enabled the institutionalization of torture.